 She commenced full-time family history research in mid 1999, by accident, something which astonishes her family, as she appeared to have no interest in the family 'stories'.
 She was, but the jumble of identities, times and places confused her.
 Some serious detective work seemed long overdue, a task irresistibly attractive to her.
-The result has been the publication of six family histories since November 2007.
-The next is due out in August 2016.
+The result has been the publication of seven family histories since November 2007.
 A number of others are in the pipeline.

 The skills she gained as a non-fiction writer explaining complicated international finance topics to the general reader have been brought to the task of family history writing.
 She hopes her books and articles make for easy and interesting reading.
 They reflect her continuing interest in various aspects of community education.